Run Airy Core on AWS with one command.

 Apart from an EKS cluster,

-airy create will take care of all the necessary AWS
+airy create will create of all the necessary AWS

 To create the cluster you must setup your local AWS environment, by configuring your local AWS profile for the AWS account where all the resources will be created.